Bagi5512/svelte-rating-app-with-backend/README.md

 # svelte_rating_app_with_backend

-This is a simple rating application with an node.js/express backend to demonstrate the features of Svelte.
+This is a simple rating application with a node.js/express backend to demonstrate the features of Svelte.
 Data is stored in a single file "profs.json".

 Installation:
 ```